 Venus Selenite, Survey Outreach Fellow (She, Her) (Spring 2015)

 As the Survey Outreach Intern, Venus coordinated various methods to connect individuals and organizations in promoting the survey and maintained the outreach database.

 A native of Baton Rouge, Louisiana, she is a recent transplant to Washington, D.C.
 Venus is also a writer, performance artist, and advocate whose work explores limitless intersections and lived experiences of race, sexuality, and gender.

 Rodrigo Aguayo-Romero, Survey Intern (He, Him) (Winter-Summer 2015)

-As Survey Intern, Rodrigo worked with the survey project manager on the development and implementation of the 2015 U.S. Trans Survey.
+As Survey Intern, Rodrigo worked with the Research Director on the development and implementation of the 2015 U.S. Transgender Survey.

 Rodrigo is a doctoral student in the Clinical/Community Psychology program at The George Washington University.
 His research interests are focused on risk behaviors and disparities faced by ethno-racial gender and sexual minorities living with HIV/AIDS and those at risk.
 He is interested in examining distal and proximal minority stress factors impacting HIV among transgender individuals from a syndemics framework.

 Jody L. Herman holds a Ph.D. in Public Policy and Public Administration from The George Washington University, where she also earned her M.A. in Public Policy.
 She has worked on issues of poverty, women’s rights, and anti-discrimination policy development with non-profit research, advocacy, and direct-service organizations in the U.S. and Mexico.
 Her research focuses on discrimination based on gender identity or expression.
 Dr. Herman was a co-author of Injustice at Every Turn: A Report of the National Transgender Discrimination Survey.
 She currently serves as the Williams Scholar of Public Policy at the Williams Institute, UCLA School of Law.